-(m) If the city or town has failed to exercise or assign its right of first refusal, or the city or town 310 or its assignee has failed to close in a timely manner if such right was exercised or assigned, the 311 commissioner shall file a report of the recommended disposition of the surplus property with the 312 313 joint committee on bonding, capital expenditures and state assets.
-For parcels larger than five contiguous acres, and if the city or town has not successfully exercised or assigned its right of 314 first refusal, the commissioner shall be authorized to proceed with disposition of the property 315 only after the General Court has accepted and authorized the recommended disposition of the 316 surplus property as contained in the report to the joint committee on bonding, capital 317 expenditures and state assets through a vote of both chambers in formal or informal session, 318 provided that in instances where the General Court has failed to act upon the recommended 319 disposition within 120 days of the disposition having been recommended to said committee, the 320 commissioner shall be deemed authorized to proceed with the disposition as recommended.
-For 321 322 parcels equal to or less than five contiguous acres, or if the city or town has successfully exercised or assigned its right of first refusal, the commissioner shall be deemed authorized to 323 proceed with the disposition as recommended.
-The commissioner shall dispose of surplus real 324 property using appropriate competitive processes and procedures, subject to the notification and 325 326 advertising provisions of section 40H, and further, the terms restrictions, conditions and type of disposition for such re-use previously established by the commissioner under clause (4) of 327 subsection (h).
-These competitive processes may include, but are not limited to, auction, sealed 328 329 bids and requests for price and development proposals.
-All auctions, sealed bids or other competitive process shall be with reserve, and the commissioner shall retain the right to 330 331 withdraw any surplus property offered for sale or lease by such competitive process before accepting any bid, proposal, offer or contract.
-At least 30 days before the date of an auction or 332 333 the date on which bids, proposals or other offers to purchase or lease surplus real property are due, the commissioner shall place a notice in the central register published by the state secretary 334 335 under section 20A of chapter 9 stating the availability of such property, the nature of the competitive process and other information deemed relevant, including the time and location of 336 337 the auction, the submission of bids or proposals and the opening thereof.
+(m) If the city or town has not exercised or assigned its right of first refusal, or has failed to close in a timely manner if such right was exercised, the commissioner shall dispose of surplus real property using appropriate competitive processes and procedures, subject to the notification and advertising provisions of section 40H, and further, the terms restrictions, conditions and type of disposition for such re-use previously established by the commissioner under clause (4) of subsection (h).
+These competitive processes may include, but are not limited to, auction, sealed bids and requests for price and development proposals.
+All auctions, sealed bids or other competitive process shall be with reserve, and the commissioner shall retain the right to withdraw any surplus property offered for sale or lease by such competitive process before accepting any bid, proposal, offer or contract.
+The commissioner shall not accept any offer, bid or contract which is less than 75 percent of the value of the surplus real property originally established in subsection (j).
+At least 30 days before the date of an auction or the date on which bids, proposals or other offers to purchase or lease surplus real property are due, the commissioner shall place a notice in the central register published by the state secretary under section 20A of chapter 9 stating the availability of such property, the nature of the competitive process and other information deemed relevant, including the time and location of the auction, the submission of bids or proposals and the opening thereof.